The Sound of an Orbit: A Quantum Spectrum at the ISCO: Excitation Rate of the Orbiting Atom

+Here, \(\psi_{\omega l}(r)\) are the radial functions that solve the Regge-Wheeler equation, and \(Y_{lm}(\theta, \varphi)\) are the standard spherical harmonics.
 Our task is to evaluate the Wightman function specifically along the atom's ISCO worldline, \(x^\mu(\tau) = (\sqrt{2}\tau, 6M, \pi/2, \tau/6\sqrt{3}M)\).
 Substituting these coordinates into the mode functions, we obtain the Wightman function as experienced by the orbiting atom as

 Due to the stationary nature of the orbit, this expression depends only on the proper time difference \(\Delta\tau = \tau - \tau'\).
 We can simplify the angular part by using the explicit form of the spherical harmonics in the equatorial plane (\(\theta = \pi/2\)) as